 To dive into the details, the FTC ultimately had several issues with how we communicated our claims.

 (I) They took issue with how we were communicating our products’ biodegradability and compostability.
 We have long said our product can be “flushed, composted or tossed.”
 The FTC felt that we had claimed that our Disposable Inserts biodegraded in a landfill.
 However, gDiapers has always stated on our website and packaging that “nothing truly biodegrades in a landfill” – language adopted after reviewing the FTC’s 2008 draft green marketing guidelines.
 Regardless of what we intended to communicate, the FTC didn’t feel we were placing that statement in close enough proximity to the main product claims.
-We’ve now made our disclaimer statements clearer and closer to one another on packaging and online to eliminate any possible confusion.
+We’ve now made our disclaimer statements clearer and closer to one another on packaging and online to eliminate any possible confusion: “gDiapers Disposable Inserts are Cradle To Cradle Certified (cm) Silver, flushable and break down in home compost (wet ones only).”

 (III) The FTC also felt we’d led our customers to believe that both soiled and wet gDiapers’ inserts were home compostable (as opposed to “wet ones only.”) because we didn’t say “wet ones only” every place we said compostable.
 This was never our intention.
 Our goal has always been to communicate to our customers that home composting was for “wet ones only” which was always on our website and packaging.
 This disclaimer is now in close proximity to any composting claims we make and a regular part of our communications to customers.

 We sponsored additional testing of the disposable inserts using a protocol that more accurately reflected a home composting environment.
 The results of this test supported the results of previous testing done by the company, specifically the ASTM testing and the peer-reviewed and published testing conducted by the University of Tasmania, Australia’s researchers over the past 15 years.
 We maintain, with pride, that our disposable inserts are safely home compostable (wet ones only).
-And the product is still Cradle-to-Cradle certified.
+And the product is still Cradle to Cradle Certified (cm) Silver.

 (V) Lastly, the FTC took issue with a number of smaller matters.
 Our use of the phrase “plastic free” was in reference to the disposable inserts, but they believed that statements were written in a way that the consumer could misunderstand and believe the claim was applicable to the reusable gPants which are part of the gDiapers system.
 These have obvious plastic components and were never meant to be part of the “plastic free” claim.
 The FTC also raised an issue about the biodegradability of a previous generation of baby wipes that we addressed prior to their inquiry.